Navrin/css2-llm-integration/README.md

 ### Setting up your .env
 In the project root folder, you will need a `.env`.
 Here is an example base template.
 You will need to substitute in variables such as the API token.

+__If you are using docker, name your file `.env-docker`__.
+The docker compose file mount `.env-docker` as `.env`.
+This is because the `.env` files will differ slightly if you are hosting the bot directly (i.e local postgres).
+The example template will work for the docker version.
 ```
 OPENAI_KEY=<OPEN AI KEY GOES HERE>
 DB_NAME=css2_llm